-- 1.1 Purpose This Standard describes the basic responsibilities of the actuary in the application of sound actuarial principles and practices to the determination of dividends for participating individual life insurance policies and annuity contracts. - 1.2 Scope This Standard applies to dividends illustrated or distributed under the provisions of participating polices issued for delivery in the United States by mutual and stock life insurance companies and by fraternal societies and associations.
-For a stock company, it also applies to transfers from any participating account to any stockholder or non-participating account.
+- 1.1 Purpose-This standard of practice describes the basic responsibilities of the actuary in the application of sound actuarial principles and practices to the determination of dividends for participating individual life insurance policies and annuity contracts. - 1.2 Scope-This standard applies to dividends illustrated or distributed under the provisions of participating policies issued for delivery in the United States by mutual and stock life insurance companies and by fraternal societies and associations.
+For a stock company, it also applies to transfers from any participating account to any stockholder or nonparticipating account.